-Prerequisite: Passing grade in Algebra I or teacher recommendation.
-Duration: Full Year.
-Credit: 1.0 Math.
+Prerequisite: Overall evidence of exceeding or achieving on Algebra proficiencies or B- in Algebra I. Duration: Full Year.
+Credit: 1.0 Math

 #264 Statistics: ♦

 This course will provide an introduction to the principles of statistics.
 Emphasis will be placed on students' ability to interpret and apply statistical concepts and reason with statistics.
 Topics will include describing data, the normal distribution, linear regression, sampling strategies and experimental design.
 Students will apply these basic statistical principles while solving a variety of problems.